johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-16-gitlab-pipeline-s3.md

 in this post today.

 **What is a CI/CD Pipeline?** A CI/CD pipeline is a process that automates the steps required to build, test, and deploy software.
-My website so I don't need to test it, I just need to generate artifacts and deploy them to S3.
+My website is a static site, so there isn't much to test, I just need to generate artifacts and deploy them to S3.

 ### Existing Infrastructure